-19.1.
+20.1.
 Port I/O Modes of Operation

-Port pins P0.0-P4.0 use the Port I/O cell shown in Figure 19.2.
-Each Port I/O cell can be configured by software for analog I/O or digital I/O using the PnMDIN registers.
+Port pins P0.0-P3.7 use the Port I/O cell shown in Figure 20.2.
+Each of these Port I/O cells can be configured by software for analog I/O or digital I/O using the PnMDIN registers.
+P4.0-P4.7 use a similar cell, except that they can only be configured as digital I/O pins and do not have a corresponding PnMDIN or PnSKIP register.
 On reset, all Port I/O cells default to a high impedance state with weak pull-ups enabled until the Crossbar is enabled (XBARE = 1).

-19.1.1.
+20.1.1.
 Port Pins Configured for Analog I/O